Focadhesin

-KIAA1797 is a protein that in humans is encoded by the KIAA1797 gene.
+Focadhesin is a protein that in humans is encoded by the FOCAD gene..
+FOCAD is also known as KIAA1797.

 A specific single-nucleotide polymorphism rs7875153 in KIAA1797 is associated with heart rate.

 Gene

 KIAA1797 is a protein-coding gene in Homo sapiens.
 Alternate names for the gene are FLJ20375, OTTHUMP00000069845, and hypothetical protein LOC54914.
 Located on chromosome 9 at area p21.3, the entire gene including introns and exons is 375,010 base pairs on the plus strand.
 There are 19 alternative splice variants.
 Longest variant yields an mRNA of 6117 base pairs.

 Expression

 KIAA1797 was determined to express ubiquitously at varying levels throughout the human body.
 Based on the EST profile of Unigene, KIAA1797 expression has been observed in tissues ranging from reproductive to secretory.

 mRNA

 Predicted secondary mRNA structures in the 5'UTR and the 3'UTR are ugagaugaacucgguaucuca and uccuaagagaggag, respectively.
 Other possible secondary structures are shown in the table below.

 Protein sequence

 The main isoform of the human protein is 1801 amino acids long, a total of 200,072 Da.

 Two distinct domains of unknown function (DUF) are found in the sequence.
 DUF3730 (465-682aa) appears two times in the sequence; this domain family is found in eukaryotes and is typically between 220 and 262 amino acids in length.
 DUF3028(1213-1801aa).
 No additional information was available regarding this DUF.